 - 35 mm | 1.3"

 - Related Recipes

-- cheese wheel
+- cheese number

 I really like these labels.
 I've been experimenting with natural rinds on my cheeses, and this is a safe and effective way of labelling.
 I've noticed that the labels loosen if you have to soak your cheese in brine after pressing.